South Korea Aftermarket TPMS Market Size and Share

 Protocol churn is both a weapon and a risk.
 Kia’s 2025 handshake change vaulted Hyundai Mobis to first-mover advantage for months, but Sensata’s firmware patch restored parity by year-end.
 Start-up BANF targets premium fleets unwilling to tolerate any unscheduled tire downtime.
 Its predictive-wear telemetry integrates with Volvo Trucks’ global cloud, securing credibility beyond domestic borders.
 Continental reacts by previewing a radar-aided sidewall stress-monitor launching mid-2026, signaling a pivot to multi-sensor fusion rather than standalone TPMS.

 Cybersecurity is emerging as the new battlefield.
 Hyundai AutoEver markets subscription scanning for connected sensors that cannot host onboard encryption.
 Sensata invests in edge authentication chips expected to debut in 2027.
-As suppliers embed software into hardware, recurring revenue mixes overhaul the economics of the South Korean aftermarket TPMS market, rewarding firms that sustain both coding talent and manufacturing scale.
+As suppliers embed software into hardware, the mix of recurring revenue shifts the economics of the South Korean aftermarket TPMS market, rewarding firms that sustain both coding talent and manufacturing scale.

 South Korea Aftermarket TPMS Industry Leaders